JohnGaros/data_quality_api/docs/ARCHITECTURE_FILE_STRUCTURE.md

 ```

 - **models/**: Pydantic data models for rules, logical fields, mappings, and configs.
-- **engine/**: Core logic for evaluating rules and building derived fields.
+- **engine/**: Core logic for evaluating rules, generating profiling-driven validation contexts, and building derived fields.
 - **report/**: Classes and utilities for structuring and exporting validation reports.

 **Example Responsibilities:**

-- `rule_engine.py`: Executes all active rules for a given customer and dataset.
+- `rule_engine.py`: Builds the profiling-driven validation context for each job and executes all active rules for a given customer and dataset.
 - `evaluator.py`: Safely computes arithmetic and logical expressions (cross-file support).
+- `helpers.py`: Pulls profiling summaries and injects them into the profiling-driven validation context before rule evaluation.
 - `validation_report.py`: Defines Pydantic models for report serialization.
 - `exporters.py`: Exports results as JSON, CSV, or Power BI feed.